Coachella Valley: Demographics

 As a retirement haven throughout the area's history, a large percentage of residents are age 65 or older.
 The valley has some of the densest concentrations of senior citizens in California with three of California's cities with the highest percentages of residents age 65 and older: Indian Wells, Rancho Mirage, and Palm Desert.
 Though the area is somewhat politically conservative, it is also home to a sizeable LGBTQ population; current estimates are that up to 33% of Palm Springs' residents identify as gay and lesbian, and Cathedral City is also home to a number of gay resorts, bars, restaurants and clubs.
 Many establishments along a stretch of Arenas Road in downtown Palm Springs are gay-oriented and serve as the center of the annual White Party.
 According to an interview with former Palm Springs mayor Ron Oden, perhaps at the time the United States' only openly gay African-American mayor, a large number of people living with HIV have moved to the Palm Springs area to take advantage of the extensive health-support systems that have been developed in recent years (such as DAP Health).
 For this reason, the area has one of the highest per capita rates of HIV in the nation.

-The area has a large percentage of Mexican American political figures, plus the state assembly representative Bonnie Garcia of La Quinta is of Puerto Rican parentage.

 The Coachella Valley was settled by a diverse array of races and ethnicities.
 Once viewed as predominantly Caucasian, the Coachella Valley has features of a diverse history.
 A 2004 Claritas study found that 373,100 people resided in the region, with an overall racial makeup of 44.7% White, 49.9% Hispanic, 1.8% Black/African American, 2.1% Asian/Pacific Islander, 0.4% American Indian and Eskimo, 0.1% other, and 1.1% two or more races.
 A 2009 Market Street assessment placed the racial and ethnic makeup as 48% White, 48% Hispanic, 2% Black, and 2% other.